MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 :::

 ::: warning NOTE
-You may receive a High Security Alert for npm during the installation of MagicMirror verion 2.19.0.
-Please ignore the alert as there othing we can do about it.
+You may receive a High Security Alert for npm during the installation referencing npm.
+Please ignore the alert as there is nothing we can do about it.
 The audit fix causes more trouble than it fixes and npm 8 has not been tested with this version of MagicMirror.
 :::

 ## Alternative Installation Methods